PhenixCollaboration/web/_about/dap.md

 * Long-term **management and preservation of the software infrastructure and application code**.
 PHENIX is using version control (CVS and git) to manage its code, and virtual machine (VM) technology to manage the software configuration.
 * **Analysis know-how** (knowledge management).
 The Collaboration has undertaken an effort to review, curate, systematize and preserve knowledge necessary for the analysis of the data.
 Creation, development and maintenance of this website is a part of this effort.

-##### The Role of This Site
+##### This Site
-This website has been created with the goal to support the **Data and Analysis Preservation** (DAP) mandate of the PHENIX Collaboration, and more specifically to aid the **Knolwedge Management** aspect of it.
-Content from multiple legacy PHENIX and RHIC Web sites and various other information resources is being curated, systematized and included here in a way that is helpful to the present and future researchers performing or revisiting analyses of the PHENIX data.

-**The site is not a substitute for the PHENIX Wiki** or any other comparable content management system used to keep information which is subject to changes or pages used as a scratch pad to for developing analyses or other topics.
-The *long-term* knowledge management is the key in shaping the content hosted here.
+This website has been created with the goal to support the DAP mandate of the PHENIX Collaboration, and more specifically to aid the **Knolwedge Management** aspect of it.
+Content from multiple legacy PHENIX and RHIC Web sites and various other information resources is being curated, systematized and included here in a way that is helpful to the present and future researchers performing or revisiting analyses of the PHENIX data. **The site is not a substitute for the PHENIX Wiki** or any other comparable content management system used to keep information which is subject to frequent changes or ad hoc web pages used as scratch space.
+The content hosted here is meant to be viable in the long term.
+For that reasons, the following considerations were taken into account regarding this site:

-##### The Platform
-The following considerations are important for long-term viability of the site:
 * ease of maintenance
 * security
 * performance
 * portability

 In order to meet these criteria this website relies on modern static website generator technology with the following features:
 * separation of content (including text as well as numeric data and graphics) from the layout of individual pages as well as of the website as whole
 * management of potentially complex structured data without reliance on databases, by keeping data in JSON, YAML and CSV formats
 * use of a highly readable and an easy-to-edit syntax for content creation (the so-called *Markdown* syntax)

 To this end, the popular <a href="http://jekyllrb.com/">Jekyll</a> website generator is used, with additional tools (Javascript libraries and advanced stylesheets) for optimal user experience.

+##### Other technologies
+* {% include navigation/pagelink.md folder=site.resources name='zenodo' tag='Zenodo'-%}, an open science digital repository at CERN.
+* {% include navigation/pagelink.md folder=site.results name='hepdata' tag='HEPData' -%}, a CERN-based repository for publication-related data.
+* {% include navigation/pagelink.md folder=site.resources name='rivet' tag='Rivet' -%}, a toolkit for validation of MC generators and code preservation.
+* {% include navigation/findlink.md name='github' tag='GitHub'-%}: where PHENIX maintains a set of repositories.
+* {% include navigation/pagelink.md name='inspire' folder=site.results tag='Inspire' %}: a trusted community hub helping researchers find accurate scholarly information.

 ##### Credits
 Information collected here was provided and curated by the hard-working members of the PHENIX Collaboration